 Prof. Rob van Tulder

-Rob van Tulder is a professor of international business-society management at Rotterdam School of Management, Erasmus University (RSM).
+Rob van Tulder is a professor of International Business at Rotterdam School of Management, Erasmus University (RSM).

 Professor van Tulder has published extensively on the topics of European business, multinationals, high-tech industries, corporate social responsibility, issues management, skills, network strategies, smaller industrial countries (welfare states) and European Community/Union policies.
 He has received numerous accolades for his intellectual and societal contributions.